zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 2. On the Essbase Files dialog box, under Catalog, go to ‘gallery/Technical/Table Format’ as shown below, then select a sample tabular data file: `Unstr_Hints.xlsx`.

- The table format workbook have Intrinsic headers that uses table.column format.
  ![](./images/image14_44.png "")

 3. Double click on the above directed file.